Become a Volunteer

 - Assist our busy development office with mailings, data entry, and other office tasks.

-Once you’ve completed your application, you’ll sign up for a volunteer orientation where you’ll learn more about WHS’s mission and the available volunteer opportunities.
+Once you’ve completed your application it will be reviewed and you will be invited to attend a volunteer orientation where you’ll learn more about WHS’s mission and the available volunteer opportunities.
+Please note it can take several weeks for your application to be reviewed!
+Please be patient.

 Adoption Center Opportunities

-Shelter Star: Shelter Stars help make our Adoption Centers sparkle.
-After completing on-site orientation, Shelter Stars help with laundry; wash and dry dishes and bowls; prepare Kong treats and other enrichment toys; sweep and mop; and help keep the shelter clean.
-Volunteers must complete six (6) hours of service before moving up to the specialist level.
+Animal Care Volunteers (Shelter Stars): Shelter Stars help make our Adoption Centers sparkle.
+After completing a new volunteer shift, Shelter Stars help with animal socialization, laundry; washing and drying dishes and bowls; preparing Kong treats and other enrichment toys; sweeping and mopping; and help keep the shelter clean.
+Shelter Stars are our utility volunteers and help with a little bit of everything!

 Transport Volunteers: Transport Volunteers drive animals to DC metro area shelters or sanctuaries as well as media appointments.
 Volunteers must have their own car and should carry insurance.
 Volunteers should be acquainted with proper animal transport methods.